Accelerated Master of Arts in Communication

 Deadline for spring admissions: Nov.
 15

-UConn undergraduate students can apply to the fast-track program beginning in the fall semester of their third year.
+UConn undergraduate students can apply to the Accelerated MA program beginning in the fall semester of their third year.
 Eligible applicants must have a cumulative GPA of 3.0 or higher and have taken COMM 2000Q: Research Methods in Communication and two additional 2000-level communication courses.

 To apply, please send the following materials to commfasttrack@uconn.edu: